ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 Unlike conventional frame-based cameras, event-based cameras capture asynchronous 'Contrast Detector' events representing per-pixel brightness changes and report them at real-time, instead of reading out full frames at a fixed rate, which means that event-based cameras can distinguish motion at a very high speed rate, introducing a new approach into the field of visual SLAM.

-We equipped the robot with EvC3A event-based cameras featuring the Prophesee PPS3MVCD sensor (often being referred as the Gen3.1 VGA Sensor) also used in the EVK3 camera.
+We equipped the robot with EvC3A event-based cameras (Fig. \ref{fig:sensors_overview}-d) featuring the Prophesee PPS3MVCD sensor (often be referred as the Gen3.1 VGA Sensor) also used in the EVK3 camera \cite{evc3a}.
 It has a resolution of $640\times480$ on its 3/4” sensor, achieving a typical latency of 200µs and a dynamic range above 120dB.
-Two of them should be deployed to form a forward looking stereo pair.
+Two of them are deployed to form a forward looking stereo pair.